 The Customer-Hosted Installation of Rendering Software documentation page shows how to install Chromium on Ubuntu.
 This article provides instructions for installing Chromium if you are using a Debian system.

 Version and Location

-Make sure you install Chromium 65 or later into an executable path on the machine that hosts the Looker instance.
+Chromium 65 or later is required, but the latest version is generally recommended.
+Make sure you install Chromium into an executable path on the machine that hosts the Looker instance.
 The Looker application needs to access Chromium using the

 chromium command or via a custom path set with the

 CHROMIUM_PATH environment variable.

 If you are using a Debian 8 (jessie) Linux system, then you cannot use this feature because Debian 8 only supports up to Chromium version 57.
 However, Debian 9 (stretch) includes the security updates and latest features, including support for the latest Chromium version.